-Announcement: Two of my recent paintings have been selected for exhibition during the month of February and March 2020.
-I'm very proud that a portrait in Oil on Linen will be in Huntington, WV (my hometown) at my college, Marshall University's School of Art and Design Carroll Gallery: February 17 – March 27, 2020.
-This selection results from a national juried application.
-My second showing will be at the National Association of Women Artists Gallery, Small Works Winter 2020, 315 W. 39th St, Suite 508, in New York City, also juried.
-Those dates are February 5-26, 2020.
+Two of my recent paintings were exhibited during the month of February and March 2020: a portrait in Oil on Linen will be in Huntington, WV at Marshall University's School of Art and Design Carroll Gallery; and a watercolor portrait showed at the National Association of Women Artists Gallery, in New York City.

 Now, about me: I was born and raised in Huntington, WV, and developed my creativity from an early age.
 Music was prevalent in our home and playing the piano came naturally to me.
 My parents noticed that I danced when I heard music so they sent me to take ballet lessons at age seven (which I continued for 16 years).
 That segued into theater productions